aws/aws-sdk-php/docs/installation.rst

 Additionally, the zip file includes a class autoloader for the AWS SDK for PHP and all of its dependencies.

-Using the zip file is great if you:

-1. Prefer not to or cannot use package managers like Composer and PEAR.
-2. Cannot use phar files due to environment limitations.
-3. Want to use only specific files from the SDK.

 To get started, you must `download the zip file <https://github.com/aws/aws-sdk-php/releases>`_, unzip it into your project to a location of your choosing, and include the autoloader::

     require '/path/to/aws-autoloader.php';

-Alternatively, you can write your own autoloader or use an existing one from your project.

-If you have `phing <http://www.phing.info/>`_ installed, you can clone the SDK and build a zip file yourself using the *"zip"* task.